shivampatel215/restaurant-api/README.md

 ### Resetting the DB
 `npm run reset-db`

-Make sure to reset the DB after before running the tests as the test suite affects the actual database
+Make sure to reset the DB after before running the tests as the test suite affects the actual database.
+This command can be run at any time if you want to clear your DB.
+It will repopulate the DB with the initial seed data (clear all existing reservations).